koivunej/course-tikasu-19/README.md

 structuring
 ===========

-./MAKEFILE
+./*/Makefile
 ----------

-i think we should put all our "common tasks" here, like:
+i think we should put all our "common tasks" into Makefiles, like:
  * setting up the database:
    * starting it
    * dropping everything
    * cleaning everything
    * shutting it down
    * perhaps a status query?
  * drop-all.sql creation
  * pushing php app to server

 ./database
 ----------

-lets put our solid sql here.
+lets put our solids sql et al here.

 ./app
 ----------